ikabeee/ikabeee/README.md

 <h1 align="center">Hi 👋!
 My name is Carlos and I'm a Fullstack Developer from Cancún, Mexico!</h1>

+<p>I am a software developer with a background in Software and Multiplatform Development, complemented by a Bachelor's degree in Administration and Organization Management.
+I have experience with technologies such as NestJS, ExpressJS, and recently Spring Boot, developing RESTful APIs.

+I have had the opportunity to participate in various competitions, such as the Hackaton Come Datos, where I was responsible for developing the API of a web application that centralizes university information.
+In this project, I implemented NestJS to create the backend, integrated PostgreSQL as the database, and designed endpoints for consumption in React using Axios.

+I stand out for my leadership, problem-solving, and critical thinking skills, which I have applied in both academic and professional environments.
+I am always eager to enhance my knowledge and stay up to date with the latest technological trends.</p>

 ````javascript
 const aboutMe={
   code: ["Javascript", "Typescript", "HTML", "CSS", "Python", "Java"]